zdravkov/kendo-docs/api/dataviz/map.md

 ### layerDefaults.tile.attribution `String`

-The attribution for all tile layers.
+The attribution of all tile layers.

+### layerDefaults.tile.subdomains `Array`

+The subdomain of all tile layers.

 ### layerDefaults.tile.opacity `String` *(default: 1)*